zcobell/fdate/README.md

 [![CMake](https://img.shields.io/badge/CMake-3.14%2B-blue.svg)](https://cmake.org/)
 [![Fortran](https://img.shields.io/badge/Fortran-2008%2B-blue.svg)](https://fortran-lang.org/)

-A modern datetime library for Fortran that provides comprehensive date and time manipulation capabilities through a clean Fortran interface built on top of Howard Hinnant's acclaimed date library.
+A modern datetime library for Fortran that provides comprehensive date and time manipulation capabilities through a clean Fortran interface built on top of Howard Hinnant's date library, which was used as the basis for `std::chrono` date operations in C++20.

 ## Background